vainuio/vainupylinter/README.md

 1) Custom rules:
     - Allows users to define their own logic whether file should be accepted.
 For example, one can implement logic that does not allow pdb.set_trace() to be used
     - The function MUST BE named `custom_rules`.
-Input is expected to be a file path and output has to be boolean (True / False)
+Input is expected to be a 1) stats from linter result and file path and output has to be tuple containing 2 floats: did the file pass and should the result override the standard check.
 2) Custom scoring:
     - Allows users to define custom scoring function.
 For example, if one wants to treat certain type of warning as fatal message.
-    - The function MUST BE named `custom_score`. `stats` containing the pylint result statistics is given as input and output is expected to be a tuple containing 2 floats: did the file pass and should the result override the standard check.
+    - The function MUST BE named `custom_score`. `stats` containing the pylint result statistics is given as input and output is expected to be boolean

 These functions should be defined in the same python file.
 The `--custom_path` argument needs to be module path (so rules.custom_rules instead of rules/custom_rules.py).
 You may have to add  `__init__.py` for the import to work.